odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 `chmod 600 /etc/samba/creds-share`

 Create mount-point:<br />
+`mkdir -p /mnt/cwwk`<br />
-`mkdir -p /mnt/cwwk` #/you can call it whatever, change "cwwk" to what you want.
+You can call it whatever, change "cwwk" to what you want.<br />

-#same thing goes for "//192.168.1.100/TrueNAS-share" which needs to change to your mount-location.
+Same thing goes for "//192.168.1.100/TrueNAS-share" which needs to change to your mount-location.

 Then create (verify uid/gid with your user):<br />
 `vi /etc/systemd/system/mnt-cwwk.mount`